bleonard/hubtime/README.md

+## Hubtime

+I wanted to be able to see how things went this year, but Github didn't give a graph across all the repositories.
+I used their API to generate some graphs.

+### Commands

-To give auth (It does not store your password)
+To give auth (It will store your password encrypted on disk)

     ./hubtime.rb auth